ElvLandau117/GreenAgentFinance/README.md

 The evaluation framework addresses a fundamental challenge in financial AI: the ability to accurately retrieve, synthesize, and present financial information from authoritative sources while maintaining factual correctness and citation integrity.

+## 1.1.
+Video presentation
+You can see the proyect overview here: https://youtu.be/Gb1swCYEp0E

 ---

 ## 2. Evaluation Scope